Clutch Kendrick lands winning blow as Nats take World Series

 HOUSTON (AP)Howie Kendrick sure has a knack for the dramatic.

-At 36 – nine years removed from is only All-Star appearance – he hit a go-ahead, two-run homer off Will Harris in the seventh inning that lifted the Washington Nationals over the Houston Astros 6-2 Wednesday night in Game 7 for his team’s first World Series title.
+At 36 – eight years removed from his only All-Star appearance – his go-ahead, two-run homer off Will Harris in the seventh inning lifted the Washington Nationals over the Houston Astros 6-2 Wednesday night in Game 7 for his team’s first World Series title.

 Steady-handed and battle-tested, Kendrick came through at the biggest moments of the Nationals’ October run.

-Kendrick was just 5 for 22 with one RBI in the World Series when he came to the plate in the seventh inning of Game 7.
+He was 5 for 22 with one RBI in the World Series when he came to the plate in the seventh inning of Game 7.
 Anthony Rendon had just homered off Zack Greinke, cutting the Nationals’ deficit to 2-1.

 Juan Soto walked on five pitches and Harris relieved.
-Kendrick swung past a curveball and drove a cutter on the low, outside corner down the right-field line.
+Kendrick swung over a curveball at the knees and drove a cutter on the low, outside corner down the right field line.
 George Springer sprinted toward the corner.
 Harris watched.
 The crowd was silenced, hoping the ball would be caught or curve foul.

 Instead, it bounced off the foul pole screen.

-Kendrick shouted his way around the bases after the biggest hit of his 14-year career.
-He danced in the dugout with his younger teammates, and for one last time this season, Kendrick and Adam Eaton celebrated by shifting gears and slamming the gas pedal in their imaginary car.
+Kendrick shouted his way around the bases and danced in the dugout with his younger teammates.
+For one last time this season, Kendrick and Adam Eaton celebrated by shifting gears and slamming the gas pedal in their imaginary car.
 Forget about over the hill – Kendrick showed he still had plenty in the tank.

 He became the second player to hit a home run in a winner-take-all Series game from the seventh inning on that took his team from a deficit into the lead, following an eighth-inning drive by Pittsburgh’s Hal Smith in Game 7 of the 1960 Series against the New York Yankees.